License GuideSOC 41-2031

 Read more

-Operating as a motor vehicle salesperson without an active license violates state law across all 50 states.
-Consequences typically include civil fines and loss of any income earned through unlicensed sales.
-Repeat offenders may face criminal charges in some states, though penalties vary by jurisdiction.
-The specific fines and sentence lengths differ based on local statutes and offense history.
+Selling motor vehicles without an active license violates state law across the country.
+Penalties vary by state but typically include civil fines and loss of any income earned through unlicensed sales.
+Repeat offenders may face criminal charges in some states.
+The specific consequences depend on local regulations and the number of prior violations.

 Career Outlook